bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 I am using an iPad for this, but the next steps shouldn't be very different for other devices.

 + You can use IP Scanner app to scan your local network devices.
 If you are connected to the same Network as your RPi, the IP number appears there.
-+ You can SSH into your RPi using the Termius.
++ You can SSH into your RPi using Termius.
 This is done easily by creating a new connection and using the IP you got on the previous point as the Hostname.
 + If you want remote acces to your desktop you have to make sure to first run `vncserver-virtual` on your RPI and this will give you an IP number.
 Use this to set a new connection within the RVNC Viewer in you iPad.